 Looking at the tracklist on the record, it’s full of classics.
 What songs mean the most to you?

-I think the one that has the fondest place in my heart is probably the title track, ‘The Good Will Out.’
+I think the one with the fondest place in my heart is probably the title track, ‘The Good Will Out.’
 It was the last one that we wrote for the album.
 I had the chorus for a while, but I had a different verse, and I remember my manager at the time, Jazz Summers, said, “I love the whole album apart from the last track, but the rest of the album is so great you can have that one indulgence if you like.”
 And I said, “No, I’m not having that.”
 So I went and wrote a different verse for it, and it lifted it.
 It encapsulates the feeling that we had, and it sounds more like Embrace than anything else we’ve written.
 Whenever we do it live, the crowd always sing along and go mad.
 It’s become the song that we always have to end the set on.
 I also like ‘Retread’.
 It was the first proper song that we wrote that sounded like Embrace and didn’t sound like anyone else.

 Richard (McNamara) found it on the B side of a tape I gave him.
 I gave him a tape with some songs on the other side, and he put the tape in the wrong way round and heard ‘Retread’ and said, “What’s this? ” “It’s terrific, but it doesn’t sound like us does it?”
 It had a country and western flavour to it that felt a bit obvious.
 And then Richard got the guitar line for it, and it came to life, and that was the song that we found out what Embrace sound like.
-After that songs started to fall into place quickly after that.
+After that, songs started to fall into place quickly.
 We had been working for five or six years as a band without getting anywhere and then when we wrote that song suddenly things started speeding up.

 My favourite song on the album is ‘Fireworks.’
 What can you tell me about that song?